Lachlan Hubner

 Lachlan Hubner (born 3 January 2000) is an Australian professional rugby league footballer who plays as a for the South Sydney Rabbitohs in the National Rugby League (NRL).

 He previously played for the Dolphins.

 Playing career

 Early years

 Hubner played his junior rugby league with the North Knights Junior Rugby League in Rockhampton.
-He attended private Catholic school, Emmaus College, where he captained the school's First XIII at the Confraternity Carnival.
+He attended private Catholic school, Emmaus College, where he captained the school's First XIII at the Confraternity Carnival and was a promising rugby union player.

 Central Queensland Capras

 Hubner played fifty-eight games for the Central Queensland Capras in the Queensland Cup competition between March 2021 and April 2024.

 Dolphins (NRL)

 Hubner made his NRL debut with the Dolphins in the Round 6 match against the Brisbane Broncos at Lang Park on 12 April 2024 after Thomas Flegler was withdrawn from the game due to injury.

 South Sydney

 On 19 August 2024, Hubner signed a two-year deal to join South Sydney starting in 2025.
 Hubner made his club debut for South Sydney in round 1 of the 2025 NRL season against his former side the Dolphins.

 On 28 July, South Sydney announced that Hubner had re-signed with the club until the end of 2028.

 Hubner played 20 matches for South Sydney in the 2025 NRL season which saw the club finish 14th on the table.